Introduction

 Referral sources

 Figure 2 above also shows referral sources amongst young people newly presenting to treatment services over the past three years in Oldham.
 In 2022/23 referrals from ‘Education Services’ accounted for the highest proportion with 45%, however, by 2024/25 referrals from this source had dropped by ten percentage points.
 During the same period referrals from ‘Children & Family Services’ increased modestly from 21% to 24%.
 ‘Health & Mental Health’ services are currently the third most common referrer with almost 20%.
 Within this category more than half were ‘hospital’ referrals, accounting for 11% of all referrals – four times the England average of 2.7%.
-‘Self, Family & Friends’ currently account for approximately one-nine of referrals while those from 'Youth Justice' in 2024/25 were double the rates for previous two census periods.
+‘Self, Family & Friends’ currently account for approximately one-in-nine referrals, while those from 'Youth Justice' in 2024/25 were double the rates for previous two census periods.

 Length of time in treatment and treatment exit status